nhodgson-22/summer-special-conversion-analysis/README.md

 Raw source data is not included in this repository.
 Member identifiers were anonymized for privacy and professionalism.

 ## Key Findings
-- X% of Summer Special purchasers converted into active memberships
+- 36% of Summer Special purchasers converted into active memberships
 - Average time to convert was 24 days after the 90-day contract ended
 - Some members converted before the promotional period ended, shown by negative days_to_convert values